jax-parker/bookends/README.md

 ## Bugs
 * I had made the mistake of pushing my repo to git hub before adding env.py to my gitignore file which stopped my env from 'greying' and becoming secret.
 Firstly I had to remove the cached version with git rm --cached env.py.
 I then had to delete the file and commit, then recreated it.
 I then had to generate new secrets as my old ones had been exposed in github, recreate a superuser and add books back in to user accounts.

-* I originally only copied over the sign up, log in and out files as I mistakenly thought this would be ok but this caused a 403 forbidden error in my code.
-Student Support explained that as allauth had a lot of things going on in the background it was advisable to copy all of the allauth files over if you're not using them.
+* I originally only copied over the sign up, log in and out AllAuth files as I mistakenly thought this would be ok but this caused a 403 forbidden error in my code.
+Student Support explained that as allauth had a lot of things going on in the background it was advisable to copy all of the allauth files over even if you're not using them.
 I did this and this resolved the issue.

 * Search that doesn't exist returned a TypeError message.
 So I added an {% empty %} in the books.html template and entered a message and button to return the user to the books list page.